cryptopavelsan/jup-fib-trading-bot/README.md

-# Jupiter Swap Moving Average Trading Bot
+# Jupiter Swap Fibonacci Trading Bot
-This trading bot swaps between two pairs buying and selling based on the side and devaiation between the selected moving average.
-It will sell above the moving average and buy below it for the two selected tokens.
-Deviation from the mean can be set to impact the size of the swap to help taking advantage of the local crest and trough within the time period.
+This trading bot swaps between two pairs buying and selling based on the side and defined Fibonacci range for buying and selling.
+It will sell above a certain Fib level and buy below it for the two selected tokens.
+Deviation from the levels/mean can be set to impact the size of the swap to help taking advantage of the local crest and trough within the time period.

-It utilizes Jupiter Aggregator, a swap aggregator on Solana using their SDK V3.
+It utilizes Jupiter Aggregator, a swap aggregator on Solana using their SDK V4.
 It has built in rudimentary retry logic for failed transactions.

 This code has not been thoroughly tested and is **unaudited**. **Please use at your own risk!**